 There are two broad ways to select a Project.
 Either it's comparing one project with other competing projects, which is the Benefit Measurement Method, or it's done based on a mathematical model of calculating whether the project is financially viable or not, and this method is called Constrained Optimization Method.
 There are different methods under both of these two types, and you should simply remember these methods.
 The typical question on the PMP® Exam is "What type of project selection technique is Peer Review?" and the right answer is "Benefit Measurement Method."

-Benefit Measurement Method:
+Benefit Measurement Method

-Constrained Optimization Method:
+Constrained Optimization Method

 In the simplest case, this means solving problems in which one seeks to minimize or maximize a real function by systematically choosing the values of real or integer variables from within an allowed set.
 This formulation, using a scalar, real-valued objective function, is probably the simplest example; the generalization of optimization theory and techniques to other formulations comprises a large area of applied mathematics.
 More generally, it means finding "best available" values of some objective function given a defined domain, including a variety of different types of objective functions and different types of domains.

-PMP is a registered trademark of the Project Management Institute, Inc.
+PMP® and PMI® are registered trademarks of the Project Management Institute, Inc.